 The Archival Sound Recording Collection contains reel-to reel tapes of lectures delivered to the Center during Scientific Lectures and other guest lecture series between 1954 and 1973.
 Speakers included Anna Freud, Charles Brenner, Jacob Arlow, Benjamin Spock, Selma Fraiberg, Edith Jacobson, Ralph Greenson among other notable lecturers.

 The Manuscript Collection contains papers presented to the Cleveland Psychoanalytic Center during Scientific Meetings and other lecture series..
 The Manuscript Index can be searched by author, title, date or discussant.

-For more information about using the library, or if you would like to volunteer in the library, please contact Librarian Mary Ellen Kollar at (216) 229-5959 ext.
+For more information about using the library, or if you would like to volunteer in the library, please contact Librarian Amy Crognale at (216) 229-5959 ext.
 102, or email@example.com.

 All materials are available for on-site use.
-A $50.00 deposit is required for non-member borrowing privileges.
+Only members may sign out books.
 The loan period is three weeks.
 Journals, archives and reference materials do not circulate.
 Copies and printouts are available for a nominal per page fee.
 Electronic sources are subject to licensing restrictions.